Join the

 Medical Response Unit

-The MRU is a department of the Student Health & Wellness Center in collaboration with USF Student Government and UEMSA.
+The MRU is a department of the USF Student Health & Wellness Center in collaboration with USF Student Government and UEMSA.

 The MRU is a free service, staffed by State and National certified Paramedics, Emergency Medical Technicians (EMT), and Emergency Medical Responders (EMR), to provided Basic Life Support (BLS) medical care and transport services that increase the Tampa campus’ access to medical services.

-We are looking for hardworking professionals to be volunteer first responders!
+The MRU is looking for hardworking professionals to be volunteer first responders!
 With this position, you will be a crucial part to the safety and wellbeing of everyone on campus, responding to medical emergencies and staffing medical standby events!

-Volunteer Position Summary:
+Volunteer Position Summary

-Requirements:
+General Requirements:

-1. Must be a current USF student (any campus) and in good academic standing (e.g. not on academic probation).
+• Student Status: Must be a current USF student (any campus) and in good academic standing (e.g. not on academic probation).

-2. Must be 18 years of age or older.
+• Age: Must be 18 years of age or older.

 • Emergency Medical Responder (EMR) – UEMSA or NREMT issued only.
 Become one today!